6 Inch Cake Recipe

 Instructions

-4. Add the eggs, one at a time, beating on medium-high speed, for about a minute, until each egg is fully incorporated.
+• Then add the eggs, one at a time, beating on medium speed until each egg is fully incorporated.

-6. Add half of the dry ingredients to the mixture, turn the mixer to low speed and stream in the milk, followed by the rest of the dry ingredients.
+• Add half of the dry ingredients to the wet ingredients, turn the mixer on low speed and then pour in the milk, followed by the rest of the dry ingredients.

-7. Distribute the batter evenly among the three cake pans, about 14 ounces in each pan and bake for 30-35 minutes.
+• Distribute the batter evenly among the three cake pans, about 14oz in each pan and bake for 30-35 minutes.
 When the cake is fully baked it will release itself from the edge of the pan and it will spring back if you press on the center of it.

 Vanilla Buttercream

-1. Place the butter in a large bowl, or the bowl of a stand mixer, and use an electric mixer, at full speed, to beat the butter until it's pale and fluffy, about 2-3 minutes.
+• In a large bowl or the bowl of a stand mixer, beat the butter at full speed until it’s pale and fluffy, 2-3 minutes.

-2. Add the powdered sugar and beat at low speed just until it's combined.
+• Add the powdered sugar and salt and beat at low speed just until it's combined.

-3. Scrape the edge of the bowl and continue beating at medium-high speed until the sugar is fully dissolved and fluffy, a few more minutes.
+• Scrape the edge of the bowl and continue beating at medium-high speed until the sugar is fully dissolved and fluffy, a few minutes.

-4. Add the vanilla and turn the mixer to low-medium speed, pour in 2 Tbsp of heavy whipping cream and mix until it's well combined.
-Make sure to scrape the edge of the bowl.
+• Add the vanilla and turn the mixer to medium speed, streaming in about 2 Tbsp of the heavy whipping cream, beating until it's well combined.

 Assemble

-1. Use 1/2 of the buttercream to frost the first and second layer of the cake, and then use 1/4 for a crumb coat.
+• Use 1/2 of the buttercream to frost the first and second layer and then use 1/4 for a crumb coat.

 Notes

 If you want extra frosting for decorating, do 1.5x or 2x the amount of frosting.
-This is just enough to fully frost the cake.
+The amount in the recipe is just enough to lightly frost the cake.

 Share your love